PlayTechnique/jinkies/README.md

 # How do I get started using this project?
 It's all in dev mode, so  check out the Docker directory and use the build_image script to build the container and the jinkies script to run the container.

+# Design
+Jinkies is designed to be a flexible, extensible Jenkins base.
+We want to offer flexible configuration of every piece of Jenkins that we interact with, to allow end users maximum extensibility as well as being a firm foundation for people to learn about Jenkins from.

+## How to customise configuration files
+Where possible, configuration files are read from files pointed to by environment variables.
+This allows this project to ship a sane default jinkies system, while also allowing consumers of the project to provider their own version of the file by mounting in the file and overriding the contents of the environment.

+These environment variables will be called JINKIES_$FEATURE.

+## Seed Job Implementation
+The seed job implementation can be provided as a Jenkinsfile.
+Provide The seed job hook script evaluates an environment variable